aabmets/yfrake/docs/source/client/examples/various_examples.rst

        main()

-The following example demonstrates the usage of the ``get`` method inside a non-decorated method:
+The following example demonstrates the usage of the ``get`` method inside a non-decorated function (or coroutine):

 .. code-block:: python
    :linenos: